Yaşar Karadağ

-Yaşar Karadağ (born 7 July 1976) is a Turkish educator and politician of Azeri origin, who won a seat in the Turkish parliament in 2018 with the right-wing Nationalist Movement Party.
+Yaşar Karadağ (born 10 April 1976) is a Turkish educator and politician of Azeri origin, who won a seat in the Turkish parliament in 2018 with the right-wing Nationalist Movement Party.
 Karadağ was voted into the top three best politicians from Eastern Anatolia.
+He lost his re-election bid.

 Education and career

-Karadağ was born on 7 July 1976 in Iğdır, Turkey.
+Karadağ was born on 10 April 1976 in Iğdır, Turkey.
 He graduated from the department of Education at Atatürk University in 1997.
 He was a teacher for the Ministry of National Education and was a boardmember at a private school organisation in Iğdır.
 He is member of TURKPA.

 Personal life

 He is married and has three children.